iOSDevSpace/iosdevspace/README.md

 - Current level: Star

-A log of all server history can be found on the [Ko-Fi page](https://ko-fi.com/iosdevspace/posts) or in the [CHANGELOG](./CHANGELOG.md).
+A log of all server history can be found in the [CHANGELOG](./CHANGELOG.md).
+The CHANGELOG is the single source of truth for all server updates.

 ## Supporters

-Supporters are organized by Ko-Fi tiers and then by one time supporters.
+Supporters are organized by Ko-Fi or Open Collective tiers and then by one time supporters.

 The community really appreciates anyone who donates their time and or money to keeping the server going.